By Ventura Research Team 5 min Read

 Conclusion

 The Poor Man’s Covered Call represents a disciplined and efficient approach to options trading, particularly suitable for traders seeking income generation with modest capital deployment.
-By substituting stock ownership with a deep-in-the-money long call and systematically selling short-term calls, investors can achieve stable returns while maintaining defined risk exposure.
+So a long call option is deep in the money and can substitute the ownership of a stock.
+Then, in an organised way, short-term calls can be sold.
+This can give investors stable returns with a well-defined risk exposure.

-Awareness of the determinants of option price, from volatility to time decay, allows traders to refine their entries, manage risk intelligently, and align their actions with broader market conditions.
+By understanding the factors that influence option prices, such as volatility and time decay, traders can optimise their entry points, manage risk wisely and align their actions with broader market trends.

 Please enter a valid name.